crajcan/the_rust_programming_language/notes.md

 A _threadpool_ is a group of spawned threads that are waiting and ready to handle a task.
 When the program receives a new task, it assigns one of the threads in the pool to process the task.

-Our _threadpool_ will be implemented by a with a request queue.
+Our _threadpool_ will be implemented with a request queue.
 The pool will maintain a queue of requests, each thread will dequeue a reqest, handle it, then ask the queue for another request.

 **Big Challenge**: Instead of using a _threadpool_, implement the webserver with a _fork/join_ model, and a _async I/O_ model.

+Results: _fork/join_ doesn't really make sense for a webserver.
+Find _async I/O_ example in `chapter_20/asyncio`

 #### Compiler Driven Development